AdamSutherby/ArchitectureDecisionRecord/ADRs/UI-Framwork-ADR.md

 ### Assumptions

-- Will be able to recieve data from the restaurants' inventory management systems to keep the app up to date.
-- All current payment gateway options considered will not interfere with our backend.
+- A flexible UI framework is required to handle the complexity of the application.
-- Location tracking data will be able to be accurate and up to date with the backend framework.
+- Team will be familiar with the framework.
+- Perfromance of the application will meet the need of the client.

 ### constraints

-We have a constraint on backend languages that are unusable with
+- Compatibility with other technologies and libraries used in the application stack.
+- Consideration of learning curves for new team members or stakeholders.

 ### Positions

-The following languages were considered:
+The following frameworks were considered:

-- Go
-- Javascript
+- React
-- Next.js
+- Angular
-- Typescript
+- Vue.js

 ### Argument

-Node.js is familair with our current team and align's with the client's needs.
+React is familair with our current team and align's with the client's needs.

 ### Implications